lemlac/mulem/docs/reference.md

 E  :: = 2.71828                -- Inferred
 ```

 You can also bind a function to a constant with `const fn`.
 Define it like you would with basic functions.
-The `const fn` can is opitional for shorthand form, just `:: (param) =` is needed.
+The `const fn` is opitional for shorthand form, just `:: (param) =` is needed.
 This can be useful if you need to pass a function multiple times but don't want it to be outputted when compiled.

 ```
 IDENTITY :: const fn(x) = x     -- Full definition.